Best 5 Personal Cloud Storage Providers for Home in 2018

 What Makes A Good Personal Cloud Storage Service

-There are 2 reasons why more and more people are taking up personal cloud storage services:
+There are 2 main reasons why more and more people are taking up personal cloud storage services:

-- The number one reason is to back up their important documents, images, videos, and other files…keeping them safe and sound from catastrophic data loss caused by a hard drive failure, PC virus, or a natural disaster.
+- To back up their important documents, images, videos, and other files…keeping them safe and sound from catastrophic data loss caused by a hard drive failure, PC virus, or a natural disaster that I’ve listed here.

-- The second BUT no less important reason is to get easy access to important files from any computer or device that has internet access.
+- Flexibility.
+The convenience to access to important files from any computer or device that has internet access.

 But while most services can do both, cloud storage services are not created equal.
-If you are in the market for one, here are 3 things you need to keep an eye for when shopping.
+If you are in the market for one, here are the 3 things that you need to keep an eye for when picking up a reliable cloud storage provider.

 1. Good Storage Capacity